rust-in-public/rust-in-public.github.io/_posts/2022-07-01-what-am-i-doing.md

 }
 ```

 After binding this to a keyboard shortcut, all of the sudden I have a pretty nifty solution to my problem.
 Is this the *best* solution?
 Probably not.
 I am sure I can do this with a Bash script just as easily.
-But even with my elementary understand of Rust currently, I can solve a problem with what Rust provides, which I think is pretty neat!
+But even with my elementary understanding of Rust currently, I can solve a problem with what Rust provides, which I think is pretty neat!

 And, while it may seem like a ridiculous reason, one of the first things I learned about Rust was that it continues to be voted the "most loved programming language" year after year.
 There are reasons I can understand for this, which hopefully my blog will demonstrate.